Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Analytical construction of the hyperbolic system matrix

-It can be proved that \(B_{ij1}=0\) for \(|i-j|\neq 1\), except for the first two rows. \(Q_i\) does not depend on any derivative with respect to \(h\), \(hv_{r,m}\) and \(hv_{\theta,m}\), so the entries of the corresponding columns will be zero.
-Analogously to the proof of Theorem \ref{AppendixN0TheoremMatrix}, we can see that the second term in \eqref{nonConservativeFlux} only leads to non-zero entries \(a_i^Q\) on the first lower diagonal and non-zero entries \(c_i^Q\) on the first upper diagonal:
+As stated before, it can be proved that \(B_{ij1}=0\) for \(|i-j|\neq 1\), except for the first two rows \cite{HSWME}. \(Q_i\) does not depend on any derivative with respect to \(h\), \(hv_{r,m}\) and \(hv_{\theta,m}\), so the entries of the corresponding columns will be zero.
+We can see that the second term in \eqref{nonConservativeFlux} only leads to non-zero entries \(a_i^Q\) on the first lower diagonal and non-zero entries \(c_i^Q\) on the first upper diagonal:

 So \(Q_3\) has the following form:

 From this, the matrix \(Q_{mod}\) can be constructed and the modified system matrix is

 This completes the proof. \end{proof}